Flo Anthony

-Florence "Flo" Anthony is a gossip columnist, syndicated radio host, TV contributor and author.
-She is an African-American reporter who writes for the gossip page of the Philadelphia Sun.
-Anthony resides in the East Harlem section of New York City.
+Florence Anthony (March 4, 1952 – August 6, 2026) was an American gossip columnist, syndicated radio host, television contributor, and author.
+She wrote for the gossip page of the Philadelphia Sun and columns for The National Examiner.

-Biography
+Early life and career

-Florence Anthony is a graduate of Howard University.
+Anthony was a graduate of Howard University.

-After working as a publicist for sports legends like Muhammad Ali, Butch Lewis, Michael Spinks, Larry Holmes, Mike McCallum and Matthew Saad Muhammad; Anthony wrote in the mid-1980s entertainment news.
+After working as a publicist for athletes such as Muhammad Ali, Butch Lewis, Michael Spinks, Larry Holmes, Mike McCallum, and Matthew Saad Muhammad, Anthony wrote for entertainment news in the mid-1980s.

-She became the first African-American reporter to work on the gossip column of the New York Post, as well as the first African-American to pen a column in The National Examiner.
-An expert on everyone from Michael Jackson and O. J. Simpson to Whitney Houston and Donald Trump, Anthony was a contributor on news magazine shows like Inside Edition, The Insider and Entertainment Tonight.
+She was the first African-American reporter to work on the gossip column of the New York Post, as well as the first African-American to write a column in The National Examiner.
+An expert for numerous celebrities including Michael Jackson, O. J. Simpson, Whitney Houston, and Donald Trump, Anthony was a contributor on news magazine shows like Inside Edition, The Insider, and Entertainment Tonight.

-In the 1990s, Anthony became a gossip girl on The Ricki Lake Show, The Rolonda Watts Show, The Joan Rivers Show, The Geraldo Show, The Sally Jessy Raphael Show, The Tempestt Bledsoe Show, The Gordon Elliott Show, Forgive or Forget, The Leeza Gibbons Show, The Danny Bonaduce Show, The Bertice Berry Show, The Mark Walberg Show, The Vicki Lawrence Show, and The Maury Povich Show.
-She was also a guest on Court TV, MSNBC, Fox News Channel, CNN and HLN; and The Dini Petty Show and The Camilla Scott Show.
+In the 1990s, Anthony appeared on The Ricki Lake Show, The Rolonda Watts Show, The Joan Rivers Show, Geraldo, The Sally Jessy Raphael Show, The Tempestt Bledsoe Show, The Gordon Elliott Show, Forgive or Forget, The Leeza Gibbons Show, The Danny Bonaduce Show, The Bertice Berry Show, The Mark Walberg Show, The Vicki Lawrence Show, and The Maury Povich Show.
+She was also a guest on Court TV, MSNBC, Fox News Channel, CNN, HLN, The Dini Petty Show, and The Camilla Scott Show.
+She also worked in radio on the nationally syndicated Tom Joyner Morning Show with her segment "Gossip to Go with Flo" as well as the Skip Murphy and the Morning Show in Dallas, Texas.

-For six seasons, Anthony was a contributor and in time co-host of E!
-Entertainment's The Gossip Show, a roundtable entertainment news show of gossip columnists.
+For six seasons, Anthony was a contributor and substitute co-host of E!
+Network's The Gossip Show, a roundtable entertainment news show featuring gossip columnists.
 She also appeared on E!
-True Hollywood Story episodes on celebrities like La Toya Jackson, Robin Givens, Janet Jackson, Whitney Houston, Bobby Brown and countless others.
+True Hollywood Story episodes on celebrities like La Toya Jackson, Robin Givens, Janet Jackson, Whitney Houston, and Bobby Brown.

-Anthony continues to be a fixture in multimedia.
-With her own company, Dottie Media Group LLC, Anthony has two syndicated radio shows, Gossip To Go With Flo and Flo Anthony's Big Apple Buzz, that are distributed in partnership with Superadio.
-The shows are heard by over 3 million listeners daily in upwards of 20 radio markets nationwide.
+With her company Dottie Media Group LLC, Anthony had two syndicated radio shows, Gossip To Go With Flo and Flo Anthony's Big Apple Buzz, which were distributed in partnership with Superadio.
+The shows were heard by over three million listeners daily in 20 radio markets nationwide in 2017.

-As a writer, Anthony is a regular contributor to the New York Daily News, providing entertainment news stories for its popular Confidential column.
-The famed Hollywood insider also has a weekly syndicated column of her own that appears in The New York Amsterdam News, Philadelphia Sunday Sun, BRE Magazine, Columbus Times and Oklahoma Eagle.
-Anthony also heads up Steven Hoffenberg's PostPublishing.buzz website and is a contributing writer for Residentmagazine.
-She is also the former publisher/editor-in-chief of Black Noir magazine, as well as editor-in-chief of Black Elegance magazine.
+As a writer, Anthony was a regular contributor to the New York Daily News, providing entertainment news stories for its Confidential column.
+She also had a weekly syndicated column of her own that appeared in The New York Amsterdam News, Philadelphia Sunday Sun, BRE Magazine, Columbus Times, and Oklahoma Eagle.
+Anthony also worked on Steven Hoffenberg's PostPublishing.buzz website and was a contributing writer for Resident magazine.
+She was a past publisher/editor-in-chief of Black Noir magazine, as well as editor-in-chief of Black Elegance magazine.